Tagrand/makers-cloud-engineering-exercise/README.md

   - [x] You can store the rating in a database
   - You can only add ratings of 1 - 5

-V2: You are asked for a rating on a hosted website  (MVP)
+V2: You are asked for a rating on a hosted website  (MVP)  - Thing to note, should I just make it a single page app?

 V3: You can see previous (all ratings) on another page, previous ratings